 A partner's permanent unsoundness of mind has long been a ground on which the High Court2 might dissolve a partnership, although such unsoundness of mind did not of itself bring the partnership to an end3.
 Before 1959, statutory powers to this effect existed in both the High Court and the Judge in Lunacy.
-The power of the High
+The

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.

 EXISTING USER?
 SIGN IN